 Verdict: these really are Perfect Chocolate Chip Cookies.

-I’m really into all our chocolate chip cookies, including cookie bars, and none of us can pick just one favorite.
+I’m really into all our chocolate chip cookies, including cookie bars, and none of us can pick just one favorite (though we keep taste testing, just to make sure.)

 The best chocolate chip cookies are chewy, buttery, and worth every single bite